How the Oral Microbiota Influences Gut Health and Microbiome Balance

 1. It Influences Stomach pH

-Salivary enzymes activate before food reaches the stomach, shaping acidity and digestion speed.
+Salivary enzymes are activated before food reaches the stomach, shaping acidity and the speed of digestion.

 2. It Primes Immune Responses